Social Media Crisis Management 101 for Businesses

 And here is a bad example of social media crisis management: United Airlines

-The United Airlines, Flight 3411 incident involving Dr. David Dao in April 2017:
+The United Airlines Flight 3411 incident involving Dr. David Dao in April 2017:

 This social media crisis example revolves around a situation that took place on a United Airlines flight.
-The flight had been overbooked, and 4 passengers were needed to be re-booked on a different flight in order to allow 4 United employees on board to make it to their next shift.
+The flight had been overbooked, and 4 passengers needed to be re-booked on a different flight in order to allow 4 United employees on board to make it to their next shift.
 When no volunteers stepped forward, United chose 4 passengers.
 All complied except for Dr. David Dao, who said he needed to make it home that evening in order to attend to patients the following day.
 Dao, who had already boarded the plane, was ultimately forcefully removed by law enforcement.
 Videos show the scene as he was pulled from his seat, resulting in a fall where he hit and bloodied his head.
-Later the footage shows him being dragged, limp, from the aircraft.
+Later, the footage shows him being dragged, limp, from the aircraft.

 “Flight 3411 from Chicago to Louisville was overbooked.
-After our team looked for volunteers, one customer refused to leave the aircraft voluntarily and law enforcement was asked to come to the gate.
+After our team looked for volunteers, one customer refused to leave the aircraft voluntarily, and law enforcement was asked to come to the gate.
 We apologize for the overbook situation.
 Further details on the removed customer should be directed to authorities.”

-From that moment onwards, the public began an increasingly aggressive response to United and their social media posts, demanding answers, creating memes, and “trolling” unrelated posts.
+From that moment onwards, the public began an increasingly aggressive response to United and its social media posts, demanding answers, creating memes, and “trolling” unrelated posts.
 The United social media team, however, responded with nearly identical, non-committal responses.
 Here is an example:

 united airlines tweet response screencap